Search

 Camera Film Reviews

 My reviews of camera films.
-Film is still very a valid creative photographic format in 2022.
-In many ways, film will still produce better images than digital when used correctly.
+Film is still very a valid creative photographic format in the 2020s.
+In many ways, film will still produce better images than digital when it is used correctly.
 It is just that there are so many stages of the film photographic process that means something can go irrecoverably wrong that can let it down.

 Film makes you a better photographer